technofocus-pte/knwmgmtprv/Lab Guides/Lab 2 - Setting up Microsoft Viva Learning in the Teams admin center/Lab 2 - Setting up Microsoft Viva Learning in the Teams admin center.md

 # Lab 2 – Setting up Microsoft Viva Learning in the Teams admin center

+## Objective

+This Lab guides you through configuring Viva Learning and Learning path via Teams

 ## Exercise 1 – Pinning Viva Learning to Users' Teams Interface

 1. Open the teams Apps or switch back to the Teams app if it already